Libra (Lali album): Songs

 "Pa Que Me Quieras", the album's ninth track is a collaboration with Puerto Rican rapper Noriel.
 The song was recorded in July 2019 and it was teased by both artists the following months.
 The track was originally planned to be released in January 2020 as the third single off Libra, but it was postponed by the shooting of Sky Rojo and the COVID-19 pandemic.
 After much anticipation, "Pa Que Me Quieras" was ultimately released as part of Libra in November 2020.
 "Como Así" is the album's tenth track, and it features guest vocals by CNCO.
 The song kicks off with romantic guitar riffs before dropping a catchy pop-dembow melody.
 Lyrically, the song is "a heartfelt track about a couple who, despite calling it quits, can't fathom the fact that they have broken up and are unable to move on".
 Libra closes with the gospel-infected ballad "Una Esquina en Madrid".
-The title means "a street corner in Mardid" because Lali wrote it one night on a balcony of her Madrid apartment, which is located in a street corner.
+The title means "a street corner in Madrid" because Lali wrote it one night on a balcony of her Madrid apartment, which is located in a street corner.
 The music of the song was composed by Argentine singer Fito Paez.
 According to Lali, after writing the lyrics, she sent them to Paez, who sent her a video of him finding the melody in a piano.
 Paez and Lali worked together earlier that year when Lali guest-appeared on Paez's song "Gente en la Calle".
 Lali talked about the lyrics of the song with Billboard, and said: "the lyrics have a lot of truth to it and it's what I'm living at the moment.
 It's who Lali is today and it places me in a place of adulthood and my search.
 It closes my album because it's a song of gratitude to life, of understanding life and of who I am now; of an important reaffirmation of this moment".